Referee delivers four red cards after the final whistle at Inver Park on final day of Premiership season

-WATCH: Four red cards as Larne and Glentoran battle for Europe ends in ugly scenes
+WATCH: Officials condemn ugly scenes with four red cards after Larne and Glentoran mass brawl

 A scoreless draw at Inver Park provided Larne with the vital point required to secure second spot in the Sports Direct Premiership over Glentoran and, as a result, the prize of automatic qualification for European football.